practicalli/spacemacs/.github/pull_request_template.md

 ## Review process

-All pull requests are reviewed by @practicalli-john and feedback provided, usually the same day but please be patient.
+All pull requests are reviewed by @practicalli-johnny and feedback provided, usually the same day but please be patient.